Modern Slavery Statement

 Labour Standards

 All employment with adm is voluntary.
 We do not use child or forced labour in any of our operations or facilities.
 We do not tolerate any form of unacceptable treatment of workers, including but not limited to the exploitation of children, physical punishment or abuse, or involuntary servitude.
-We fully respect all applicable laws establishing a minimum age for employment, in order to support the effective abolition of child labour worldwide.
+We fully respect all applicable laws establishing a minimum age for employment, to support the effective abolition of child labour worldwide.

+adm abides by all laws and regulations regarding pay practices and the classification of employment according to job level and status.
+We have procedures in place to ensure any new member of staff fulfil criteria on the eligibility to work with all necessary due diligence measures in place.
 We respect our employees’ right to choose to join or not join a trade union, or to have recognised employee representation in accordance with local law.

 Diversity, Equity, and Inclusion

 As a business, we believe that our diverse mix of backgrounds, skills and experiences drives new ideas, products, and services and provides us with a sustained competitive advantage.
-At the time of publication, we have 550+ employees across the globe who are spread over 27 countries and represent numerous, varied diversity characteristics.
+At the time of publication, we have 801 employees across the globe who are spread over 30 countries and represent numerous, varied diversity characteristics.

 We strive to foster an equitable and inclusive culture and are committed to evolving our range of benefits and employee engagement initiatives to support our people.
-Through our Code of Conduct we have our suppliers sign, and the ethical/compliance audits carried out on our suppliers, we seek to ensure our partners do not discriminate against anyone and ensure modern slavery is not taking place in their businesses.
+Through our Supplier Code of Conduct we have our suppliers sign, and the ethical/compliance audits carried out on our suppliers, we seek to ensure our partners do not discriminate against anyone and ensure modern slavery is not taking place in their businesses.
 Furthermore, we are fully committed to the ethical management of our supply chain, driving for social and environmental excellence.

 Our Effectiveness in Combatting Modern Slavery

-adm continues to be an AIM-PROGRESS member, a forum of leading Fast-Moving Consumer Goods (FMCG) manufacturers and common suppliers, which has several strategic focuses including Business and Human Rights and is a member of its Human Resources working group. adm was the first business within our sector to be chosen as a member.
+adm continues collaboration and commitment to combat modern slavery through our membership of AIM-PROGRESS, a forum of leading Fast-Moving Consumer Goods (FMCG) manufacturers and common suppliers, focusing on capability building and practices to drive positive impacts on human rights. adm is currently an active member of its Living Wage, Grievance Mechanism and Responsible Recruitment working groups and was the first business within our sector to be chosen as a member.
 Specifically, AIM-PROGRESS supports the Consumer Goods Forum’s resolution on eradicating forced labour and its priority industry principles, which seek to counter problematic and common employment practices which can lead to cases of forced labour.
-Members assemble to enable and promote responsible sourcing practices and sustainable supply chains.
-Specifically AIM-PROGRESS works through:
+Members assemble to enable and promote increasingly responsible sourcing practices and sustainable supply chains.
+Being a member of this forum allows adm to keep abreast of best industry practice in the management of modern slavery risks and to drive continuous improvement in our risk management practices.
+To reflect our commitments, our Senior Sustainability Manager in APAC, accepted a leading role in Co-Chairing the AIM-Progress Asia Pacific Hub in 2022.

 As we continue to scale and move into more high-risk territories, adm deploys rigorous employee onboarding processes which help us manage our own risks of modern slavery in the workforce.
 Some notable aspects of our processes are: